 Please note that if the sum of your income and relevant concessionally taxed contributions is over $250,000 per year, you’ll be taxed at 15% of your relevant concessional contributions above the $250,000 threshold.
 More information is available in the Super SA Division 293 Tax fact sheet and on the ATO website.

 There are two ways you can make salary sacrifice contributions to your super:

 - arrange to have the contributions deducted from your pay through your payroll office.
 To do this, download the appropriate salary sacrifice form.
 A fee of $44 is charged by your employer for commencing or changing a salary sacrifice arrangement through your payroll office

 - use a salary sacrifice provider who will handle everything for you, subject to their fees and charges.
-You can find out more at Public Sector Workforce Relations.
-A $44 fee is also payable to your employer.
+You can find out more from the Office of the Commissioner for Public Sector Employment.

 Things to note

 If you salary sacrifice into Triple S, you’re not automatically eligible for the two Standard units of Triple S Death and TPD Insurance.
 You remain covered by your Lump Sum Scheme insurance, however, you can top it up by purchasing additional voluntary Death and TPD Insurance through Triple S.

 Growing your super through salary sacrifice does not entitle you to the Commonwealth Government Co-contribution or count towards your Lump Sum Scheme standard contribution rate.